 Sadly, in early 2013, Dawn was forced to stop work after the cancer returned.
 Her positivity, gratitude, courage and constant concern for others, even while so ill, were part of Dawn’s nature.

-Our website contains profiles of local therapists, artists and health workers and an ever growing directory of artistic groups and classes for anyone interested in exploring the arts.
+Our website contains profiles of local therapists, artists and and organisations associated with the arts.